The one-piece of wedding advice you really need. Are you ready?

 -A protection of personal liability is needed.

 Beware though, there are lots of things that wedding insurance won’t cover – especially cold feet!
-Most policies won’t cover honeymoons, this is where you’ll need a travel insurance policy.
+Most policies won’t cover honeymoons, this is where you’ll need a travel insurance policy (like those you can see on one sure insurance, to name an example).
 But for the sake of a relatively small amount of money, compared to the grand scale of your wedding costs, it’s worth considering if wedding insurance is the right decision for you.

 Whilst we can’t offer specific advice about the best policies to take up, it’s worth spending your time researching and reading the small print to insure you get the right insurance for you.